-The first effort to attract foreign tourists to Taiwan was made more than a century ago.
-During the period of Japanese rule, which began in 1895, the colonial authorities advertized the charms of the land then known to Westerners as Formosa.
+Taiwan’s quest to allure foreign tourists began over a century ago during the era of Japanese rule, which commenced in 1895.
+Back then, colonial authorities embarked on an endeavor to introduce the charms of the island known to Westerners as Formosa.